Home/ Blogs / Guide / Motion Rate vs Refresh Rate: Decoding The Truth Behind TV Specs

 • Beyond 120Hz: Higher refresh rates, like 144Hz or 240Hz, are typically used by professional gamers and enthusiasts who require the most responsive and smooth experience possible.

-The Impact on Gaming and Fast-Moving Content
+The Impact of Refresh Rate on Gaming and Fast-Moving Content

 For gamers, a higher refresh rate can be a game-changer.
 It enables: